Better Off Dead (1985 film): Plot

-As Lane attempts to either end his life or win back his ex-girlfriend, he gradually gets to know a new girl: a French foreign-exchange student named Monique Junot, who has a crush on him.
+As Lane attempts to either end his life or win back his ex-girlfriend, he gradually gets to know a new girl: a French foreign-exchange student named Monique, who has a crush on him.
 She is staying with Lane's overbearing neighbor Mrs. Smith, who continually tries to force Monique into being a girlfriend for her socially awkward son Ricky.

-The pair are so annoying that she pretends she cannot speak English.
-Monique, a Los Angeles Dodgers fan, turns out to be an excellent auto mechanic and skier who helps Lane fix his Camaro and tries to build his confidence.
+The Smiths are so annoying that Monique pretends she cannot speak English.
+She is a Los Angeles Dodgers fan, who turns out to be an excellent auto mechanic and skier.
+Monique both helps Lane fix his Camaro and tries to build his confidence.

 When Roy insults Monique, Lane challenges him to a ski race down the K-12, with the winner to be captain of the ski team.
-Monique helps Lane prepare for the race, which he ultimately wins despite losing a ski and being pursued by Johnny.
+She helps Lane prepare for the race, which he ultimately wins despite losing a ski and being pursued by Johnny.
 Beth rushes to embrace Lane at the finish line, but he rejects her and after besting Ricky (who attempts to keep Lane from rescuing Monique from the restraints of his mother) in a ski-pole swordfight, drives off with Monique in his Camaro.

 Lane and Monique are last seen kissing on home plate at Dodger Stadium, with Johnny bicycling towards them, while in a mid-credit scene Badger launches a homemade space shuttle from his room through the roof of the house.